If you are considering drug testing employees and job candidates, you’ll want to know how long the screening process will last.

 A few different factors can influence the length of time it takes to get the results of a drug screening.
 Results can be instantaneous or take up to a week.

-The most common types of pre-employment drug screening tests include urine drug tests and saliva drug tests.
+The most common types of pre-employment screening tests include urine tests and saliva tests.

 Urine Drug Test